Yandex Cloud

 Where:

-• pool_discard: Defines whether clients should discard their state after each transaction, true or false.
+• pool_discard: Determines whether clients should discard their state after each transaction, true or false.

-• pooling_mode: Operation mode, SESSION, TRANSACTION, or STATEMENT.
+• pooling_mode: Connection pooler mode, SESSION, TRANSACTION, or STATEMENT.

-5. To set up the maintenance window (for disabled clusters as well), add the maintenance_window section to the cluster description:
+5. To set up the maintenance window that will also apply to stopped clusters, add the maintenance_window section to the cluster description:

 resource "yandex_mdb_postgresql_cluster" "<cluster_name>" {